jdomizz/hydra-element/README.md

 ## Credits

-- [Naoto Hieda](https://naotohieda.com/) for [forking](https://github.com/hydra-synth/hydra-element) and improving the usability of the custom element 🪄
+- [Naoto Hieda](https://naotohieda.com/) for improving the usability of the custom element 🪄
-- [Olivia Jack]() for creating such a fun tool as hydra 🌈
+- [Olivia Jack](https://ojack.xyz/) for creating such a fun tool as Hydra 🌈
 - The hydra community for turning the tool into something even more fun 🧩

 ## License